The Best Cherry Cheesecake Recipe

 A person is spooning cherry sauce onto a cheesecake.

+Let the baked cheesecake cool, then chill it.
 When ready to serve, top with optional whipped cream and add the cherry topping.

 Leave it to cool for one hour at room temperature, then transfer the cheesecake in the pan to the fridge and chill for a minimum of 4 hours.